openstreetmap/iD/data/presets/README.md

         "village green",
         "woodland"
     ],
-    // tags that automatically added to the feature when it's selected "tags": {
+    // tags that are added to the feature when selecting the preset,
+    // and also used to match the preset against existing features.
+    // You can use the value "*" to match any value.
+    "tags": {
         "leisure": "park"
     },